-WaterAid has to collaborate with others to have a big impact on WASH services.
-In some cases, we don't have a choice about who to work with to strengthen the sector.
+WaterAid collaborates with others to have a transformative impact on WASH services.
+In some cases, we don't have a choice about who we work with to strengthen the sector.
 In particular, we always need to work with relevant government authorities.
 In any case it is important to understand our partners' strengths and weaknesses, and where there is a choice, selecting the right partners is critical to the success of WaterAid and its ability to achieve its vision, mission and strategic objectives.
 The role of the Finance team in this is crucial.

 This section aims to guide the CP finance team in their role in the partner assessment and selection process.

-The Global Partnership Framework and Toolkit sets out the various stages of assessing and selecting partners: sourcing, courting and tying the knot.
+Finance will conduct and document a financial risk assessment where there would be a financial relationship with a partner.
+Where there is a non-finance generic MoU, a financial risk assessment is not compulsory.
+The Partnership Toolkit sets out the various stages of assessing and selecting partners: sourcing, courting and tying the knot.

-A key step in this process is a thorough assessment and due diligence review of the partner organisation, in order to establish technical skills, governance structures, controls, financial sustainability, and their approaches to WASH rights and equality.
+A key step in this process is a thorough financial risk assessment and due diligence review of the partner organisation, in order to establish technical skills, governance structures, controls, financial sustainability, and their approaches to WASH rights and equality.
 This assessment would highlight the partner's current capacity and any gaps that might require support directly from WaterAid or others.
+Potential partners should also have an opportunity to find out as much as they can about WaterAid before signing any agreement.
+Finance staff should be prepared to provide them with relevant information.